MGMT111W Organizational Communications

 Emphasizes management of spoken and written communication.
 Reviews English grammar, usage and style as applied to business writing.
 Introduces dictation techniques, identifies and applies basic plans of composition to letters and memos, and introduces strategies for arranging and participating in employment interviews.

 This course will incorporate logic and problem solving with various business applications to deal with ethical issues.
 Case problems will be systematically analyzed to better understand the concepts involved in making business management decisions.
 Team debates on ethical issues will involve research and planning.

 Internship education contains a delivery method that relates classroom learning to the real world of work.
-By integrating primarily a winter sports work experience into the students program of studies the student will grow in both maturity and experience.
+By integrating primarily a winter sports work experience into the student's program of studies, the student will grow in both maturity and experience.
 Students will be responsible for obtaining a paid or unpaid, part time position in the community for the duration of 90 hours.
-The student will summarize their continuous work experience in a portfolio by contrasting and comparing their college studies in Management, Customer Service, Marketing, Environmental, General Business and other college related courses.
+Students will summarize their continuous work experience in a portfolio by contrasting and comparing their college studies in Management, Customer Service, Marketing, Environmental, General Business and other college related courses.

 The focus will be on both marketing theory and practice.
 The text will introduce consumerism, pricing, motivation and sales promotion.
 The student will be responsible for writing a marketing plan for a department at the college and implementing parts of the plan.